-- exfoliate (perhaps introduce exfoliation 1-2 times a week with a gentle physical scrub to start with and later consider chemical exfoliants);
+- exfoliate (perhaps introduce exfoliation 1-2 times a week with a gentle physical scrub or chemical exfoliant);

-- essence/serum/acid (initially optional – you can add this step to your routine by including a treatment to target one of your skin concerns, noting some serums deliver multiple benefits);
+- essence/serum/ampoule (initially optional – you can add this step to your routine when ready by including a treatment to target one of your skin concerns, noting some serums deliver multiple benefits);

-- moisturise (the evening moisturiser may be heavier (sunscreen free) than the day one as it locks in the above layers for maximum benefit).
+- moisturise (the evening moisturiser may be heavier than the day choice so it moisturises and locks in the above layers to help replenish the skin overnight).

-In a few weeks, you may also like to introduce a mask (after cleansing) into the routine to target another area of concern (eg excessive sebum could be reduced by applying a clay pack or dehydration might be improved by including a sheet mask.
-Like the other steps, start slow, trying the mask once a week and if you enjoy its benefits, build up the frequency over the coming weeks.
+In a few weeks, you may also like to introduce a face mask to target another area of concern.
+For example, excessive sebum could be reduced by applying a clay pack or dehydration might be improved by including a sheet mask.
+Like the other steps, start slow, trying the mask once a week and if you enjoy its benefits, build up application frequency over time.

 Don’t expect to see results too soon.
 It typically takes at least 4-6 weeks before products start to have an effect, often longer.
-Cleansers tend to be the easiest to judge as their impact is more or less immediate.
+Cleansers are one of the easiest to judge as their impact is more or less immediate.
 Factors that affect a cleanser’s performance for example may include the texture, lack of fragrance and essential oils, ease of use, pH level, whether it leaves the skin dry or hydrated, firm or plump, causes any irritation and of course its cleaning effectiveness.
 Serums and essences on the other hand may require 4-6 months to have a visible impact.

 The final rule of a skincare routine is the hardest to implement.
 Patience!